gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 Source code is available <a href="https://github.com/gpicavet/react-portlet">here</a>.
 Please follow instructions for building and deploying at the Portlet section.

-# the nodejs stack and standalone application
+## nodejs stack and standalone application

 * As said, the stack is based on Node.
 First <a href="https://nodejs.org/en/download/">Install</a> it on your system.
 It will come with npm, with which you can install js dependencies (works like maven).